-Casey Woodard (from Buffalo, NY, USA) started KickFlips over 1 year ago.
+Casey Woodard (from Buffalo, NY, USA) started KickFlips almost 2 years ago.

 Hi - I’m Casey Woodard.
 I am the founder of KickFlips - the email newsletter and Discord community showing you exactly what sneakers and streetwear are available for you to make bank flipping for a profit.